-There are several factors associated with the respiratory system disorders.
-Few factors include:
+There are several factors associated with respiratory system disorders.
+Few of these factors include:

 - Air Pollution